vikashvikram/ruby_collections/README.md

 # RubyCollections

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ruby_collections`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to ruby_collections gem.
+This gem will provide you with an easy access to common data structures to be used in ruby language.

 ## Installation